sjentsch/jmvReadWrite/cran-comments.md

   - no further notes, warnings or errors

 ## R CMD check results
-* same NOTE as above
+* no notes, warnings or errors